witheve/rfcs/proposed/syntax.md

 Communication with Eve happens through "objects", which are key-value pairs attached to a unique ID (object is a pretty generic and overloaded term, so let us know if you have ideas for what to call these guys).
 To access facts in the Eve DB, you use an object.
 To insert/remove facts into/from the Eve DB, you also use an object.

-Computation, occurs as a result of relationships between objects.
+Computation occurs as a result of relationships between objects.
 For example, I might model myself as an object with an `age` and a `birth year`.
 There might also be an object representing the `current year`.
 Then I could compute my `age` as my `birth year` subtracted from the `current year`.

 A key concept here is that age is a derived fact, supported by two other facts: `birth year` and `current year`.
 If either of those supporting facts are removed from the Eve DB, then `age` can no longer exist as well.
 For intuition, think about modeling this calculation in a spreadsheet using three cells, and what would happen to the `age` cell if you deleted one of the other two cells.